Chemistry and the Scientific Method | General Chemistry 1

 Scientific notation:

-A way of writing extremely large or extremelly small numbers.
-A number is written in scientific notation when expressed as N x 10n where N is a number between 1 and 10 and n is a positive or negative integer
+In scientific notation, a number is written as N x 10n, where N is a number between 1 and 10, and n is a positive or negative integer.

 850,000,000 = 8.5 x 108 in scientific notation